q6-enterprises-inc/ghapp-org-access-token/README.md

-# ghapp_org_access_token
+# ghapp-org-access-token
-`ghapp_org_access_token` gets an access token for an org level bot.
+`ghapp-org-access-token` gets an access token for an org level bot.
 The access token is then intended to be used with CI/CD to clone private dependencies.
 The next step will be to incorporate this into a github action.

 ## Install